 Health Benefits of Cheese

 The health benefits of cheese include the following:

-Dental Care: Cheese is very-very high in calcium content, the first and foremost thing you need for strong teeth.
+Cheese has very high calcium content, the first and foremost thing you need for strong teeth.
 Moreover, it is very low in lactose content.
-The older the cheese, the lower is the lactose content.
-This also is beneficial for the teeth as any form of sugar (glucose, maltose or lactose) in food stuff harms teeth.
+Older the cheese, lower the lactose content in it.
+This also is beneficial for the teeth as any form of sugar (glucose, maltose or lactose) in food can harm the teeth.

-Bone Health: Apart from having very high calcium content, cheese is also rich in vitamin-B, which is very good for children, women (particularly pregnant and lactating) and elderly people (well, for adults too), for formation and strengthening of bones and cartilages.
-The vitamin-B here aids proper absorption and distribution of calcium.
+Apart from having very high calcium content, cheese is also rich in vitamin-B, which is very good for children, women (particularly when pregnant or lactating) and elderly people, for the formation and strengthening of bones and cartilage.
+The vitamin-B in cheese aids to the proper absorption and distribution of calcium.

-Weight Gain: Cheese is an excellent food for gaining weight.
-They are full of proteins, fats, calcium, vitamins and minerals.
-You have proteins for muscles, fats for fats, calcium for heavier and stronger bones and vitamins and minerals for better metabolism.
-You just need to eat a lot of them, do your exercises and sleep tight.
+Cheese is an excellent food for gaining weight.
+It is full of proteins, fats, calcium, vitamins, and minerals.
+You need protein for muscle formation and growth, fats for fat-based processes in the body, calcium for heavier and stronger bones and vitamins and minerals for improved metabolic function.
+You just need to eat a lot of them, do your exercise and sleep an adequate amount.

-Other Benefits: Cheese contains Conjugated Linoleic Acid and Sphingolipids which help prevent cancer.
-It contains a lot of vitamin-B which develops in it during fermentation.
-This vitamin-B is very good for maintaining many functions in the body and also for protection against diseases like Beriberi.
-It also enhances blood formation, strengthens liver, facilitates absorption of nutrients in the body etc.
+Other Benefits: Cheese contains conjugated linoleic acid and sphingolipids which may help prevent various diseases.
+It contains a lot of vitamin-B which develops in it during the fermentation process.
+Vitamin-B is very good for maintaining many functions in the body and also for protection against diseases like Beriberi.
+It also enhances blood formation, strengthens the liver, and facilitates the absorption of nutrients in the body.